bpbond/cpcrw_incubation/R/README.md

 * `0-functions.R`: Support functions used by all other scripts.
 (This one doesn't have to be invoked directly.)
 * `1-data.R`: This script reads all available Picarro outputs in `data/picarro/`, concatenating and writing to an `outputs/rawdata.csv.gz` file.
 * `2-summarize.R`: This workhorse script summarizes individual (raw) Picarro observations to  summaries of "samples" (groups of consecutive observations made from a given core at a point in time).
 It computes gas concentration changes, performs some QC, merges the Picarro data with valve map and other ancillary data, and writes `outputs/summarydata.csv`.
-* `2.5-remove.R` : This script removes known bad/freaky observations from the data, based on the `data/removals.csv` list.
+* `3-remove.R` : This script removes known bad/freaky observations from the data, based on the `data/removals.csv` list.
 It then writes `outputs/summarydata_clean.csv`.
-* `3-qc.R` : This script produces a wide range of diagnostic and QC plots, of both the raw and (clean) summary datasets.
+* `3.3-qc.R` : This **OPTIONAL** script produces a wide range of diagnostic and QC plots, of both the raw and (clean) summary datasets.
-* `3.5-investigate.R` : This script is used to investigate treatment summaries with particularly high variability.
-Note this interactive script is only used to generate figures and statistics, identifying candidates to add to the `removals.csv` file; it doesn't make any changes to the datasets.
+* `3.5-investigate.R` : This **OPTIONAL** and **INTERACTIVE** script is used to investigate treatment summaries with particularly high variability.
+Note this is only used to generate figures and statistics, identifying candidates to add to the `removals.csv` file; it doesn't make any changes to the datasets.
 * `4-fluxes.R` : Computes fluxes.
 In progress.
 This script removals outliers (?)
 TODO.
 * `6-plots.R` : Plotting final figures.
 In progress.